Painting Cabinet Face Frames and Panels

 Read through this and feel welcome to ask any questions at any time (before, during or after).
 Our goal is to build a successful cabinet painting business where client and us win through a mutual collaboration process.

-Regardless of how fussy you paint the shells, my spraying will look fantastic.
-Cabinet doors and drawers are the most visual part of kitchen cabinets, which is why I am spraying them for you.
+Regardless of how fussy you paint the shells, our spraying will make it all look fantastic.
+Cabinet doors and drawers are the most visual part of kitchen cabinets, which is why we spray them for you.
 Painting the shells is time consuming but its pretty simple in comparison.
 Anyone that is a pretty decent painter should have no problem collaborating with me.